 Southland Missions Community Care Initiative

-We are pleased to announce that we have embarked upon the journey of a Care facility within our community.
+We are pleased to announce that we have embarked upon the journey of a Support facility within our community.

 Here are the components of our Southland Missions LTD Fatherhood equipping services.
 We are going to combine elements of parenting, fathering, family violence, suicide and child protection practice to enhance the safety and well-being of children.